 If you've bought a computer – laptop or desktop, Windows or Mac – in recent years you've likely come across SSDs, or solid state drives, often used as a selling point for the PC.
-As with most computer hardware, a lot of jargon and technical terms come with SSDs and so we've decided to break down what it all means.
+As with most computer hardware, a lot of jargon and technical terms come with SSDs and, as a result, we've decided to break down what it all means.

-We know everything there is to know about these storage drives, as we review and rate them for our prestigious best SSDs and best external hard drives buying guides.
+We know everything there is to know about these storage drives in 2022, as we review and rate them for our prestigious best SSDs and best external hard drives buying guides.
 So if you find yourself asking questions like "what is an m.2 SSD", or "what is an SSD for" then you've come to the right place.

 Invented in the 1970s, and commercialised in the 1980s, SSDs are the quickest and cheapest way to making your computer faster.
 While RAM, processor (or CPU), and so on are important, how fast your computer can access files, from songs to the main operating system, is fundamentally important.